Outline

 does not have any asynchronous method, but "Client Program" is calling the remote functions with await

 symbol.
-It's because remote function calls are actually asynchrounous operations perform by the network communication, and Driver
+It's because remote function calls are actually asynchronous operations perform by the network communication, and Driver

 is a type changing every function's return type to be asynchronous (Promise<R>